Asian Studies Program

 The Asian Studies Program prepares students for engaged global citizenship and life-long personal and professional involvement with Asian societies through focused interdisciplinary study.
 The program offers students a wide variety of opportunities for robust intellectual engagement with the arts, economics and business, history, literature, politics, philosophy and religion of the many cultures and nations of Asia and the global Asian diaspora.
 Graduates of Asian Studies at CSB/SJU go on to pursue careers in education, religion, government, diplomacy, international relations, law, business, medicine, journalism, non-profit and non-governmental activism, and other professional paths.

-The curriculum offers a broad array of courses in art, economics, environmental studies, gender studies, global business leadership, geography, history, language and literature, management, philosophy, political science, and theology.
+The curriculum offers a broad array of courses in art, economics, environmental studies, gender studies, global business leadership, geography, history, language and literature, music, peace studies, philosophy, political science, and theology.
 Coursework is complemented by significant opportunities for experiential learning, including study abroad programs in Asia as well as internship, teaching, service-learning, and other volunteer opportunities available locally, nationally, and internationally.
-Some courses taken at our study abroad sites in China, Japan, and India may count toward the major and minor.
-(Please consult the Office of Education Abroad for a complete listing of study abroad courses.)
+Some courses taken at our study abroad sites in China and Japan may count toward the major and minor.
+(Please consult the Office of Education Abroad for a complete listing of courses.)

 Assessment of Student Learning